Nez Perce War: Background

 In 1855, at the Walla Walla Council, the Nez Perce were coerced by the federal government into giving up their ancestral lands and moving to the Umatilla Reservation in Oregon Territory with the Walla Walla, Cayuse, and Umatilla tribes.
 The tribes involved were so bitterly opposed to the terms of the plan that Isaac I. Stevens, governor and superintendent of Indian affairs for the Washington Territory, and Joel Palmer, superintendent of Indian affairs for Oregon Territory, signed the Nez Perce Treaty in 1855, which granted the Nez Perce the right to remain in a large portion of their own lands in Idaho, Washington, and Oregon territories, in exchange for relinquishing almost 5.5 million acres of their approximately 13 million acre homeland to the U.S. government for a nominal sum, with the caveat that they be able to hunt, fish. and pasture their horses etc. on unoccupied areas of their former land – the same rights to use public lands as Anglo-American citizens of the territories.

 The newly established Nez Perce Indian reservation was 7,500,000 acre in Idaho, Oregon, and Washington territories.
 Under the terms of the treaty, no white settlers were allowed on the reservation without the permission of the Nez Perce.
 However, in 1860 gold was discovered near present-day Pierce, Idaho, and 5,000 gold-seekers rushed onto the reservation, illegally founding the downstream city of Lewiston as a supply depot on Nez Perce land.
-Ranchers and farmers followed the miners, and the U.S. government failed to keep settlers out of Indian lands.
+There was in fact very little gold to be had in Nez Perce territory, but ranchers and farmers followed to stabilize the large illegal settlements, and whites eager to seize and occupy fertile land soon began to roam over the entire reservation.
 The Nez Perce were incensed at the failure of the U.S. government to uphold the treaties, and at settlers who squatted on their land and plowed up their camas prairies, which they depended on for subsistence.

 In 1863, a group of Nez Perce were coerced into signing away 90% of their reservation to the U.S., leaving only 750000 acre in Idaho Territory.
 Under the terms of the treaty, all Nez Perce were to move onto the new and much smaller reservation east of Lewiston.
 A large number of Nez Perce, however, did not accept the validity of the treaty, refused to move to the reservation, and remained on their traditional lands.
 The Nez Perce who approved the treaty were mostly Christian; the opponents mostly followed the traditional religion.
 The "non-treaty" Nez Perce included the band of Chief Joseph, who lived in the Wallowa valley in northeastern Oregon.
 Disputes there with white farmers and ranchers led to the murders of several Nez Perce, and the murderers were never prosecuted.